larooo/Markdown-learn/new-terms.md

 + git init Initialize the local directory as a Git repository.
 + git add Adds the files in the local repository and stages them for commit
 + git commit -m "First commit" Commits the tracked changes and prepares them to be pushed to a remote repository.
 To remove this commit and modify the file
++ git remote add origin remote repository URL,Sets the new remote, In Terminal, add the URL for the remote repository where your local repository will be pushed.
++ git push origin master, Pushes the changes in your local repository up to the remote repository you specified as the origin
 + git branch `branch-name`, creat a new branch
 + git push origin master to push the changes on gitHub, `username and password are required`
 + git checkout `branch-name`, to switch to other branch